 The U.S. Pipeline and Hazardous Materials Safety Administration said it was probing the incident but has not issued any orders restricting the pipeline's restart.

 Louisiana's Department of Environmental Quality declined to comment.

 A spokesman for the U.S. Coast Guard's Division Eight, which covers Louisiana, said it did not have information about the sheen, and added that the Coast Guard would look into it.

-In April, Exxon reported a leak and 1,800 barrel oil spill from the North Line of the HLS pipeline system, and received a corrective action order from regulator PHMSA.
+In April, Exxon reported a leak and an 1,800 barrel oil spill from the North Line of the HLS pipeline system.
+It received a corrective action order from regulator PHMSA.

 Traders in cash crude and oil products markets said there was no immediate indication that a shutdown of the small pipeline had affected prices of physical crude or products in the region on Friday.

 - Exclusive: Iran seeks give and take on Islamic State militants, nuclear program

 - Alibaba IPO ranks as world's biggest after additional shares sold

 - Islamic State tells followers to attack U.S., French citizens: website

 - Study of smoking cancer patients fuels e-cigarette debate